ACCOUNTING ENTRIES

 2. Accounts receivable turnover

-This is the number of times per year that the average amount of receivable – is collected.
-Amount receivable – debtor.
-Amount A/C payable – creditor.
+This is the number of times per year that the average amount of receivables (debtors) is collected.

-This ratio provides an indication of how quickly the receivable (debtors) are collected.
+This ratio provides an indication of how quickly the receivables (debtors) are collected.

 Good credit control is an important aspect of sound financial management.
-The average length of time.
+The average length of time debtors take to pay is important.

-To put the debtors average collection period in perspective credit period granted to customers should not be out of line with the credit period granted by suppliers.
+To put the debtors average collection period in perspective, the credit period granted to customers should not be out of line with the credit period granted by suppliers.
 Good financial management should ensure a proper balance.
-This ratio indicates the average period measured in terms of months, weeks or days for which creditors remain unpaid.
+This ratio indicates the average period measured in terms of months, weeks, or days for which creditors remain unpaid.

 This ratio measures the efficiency with which a company uses its assets to generate sales.

-That is it indicates how much does a shilling of an asset generate in terms of sales value.
-The larger the total asset turn over the larger will be the income on each shilling invested in the assets of the business.
+That is, it indicates how much a shilling of an asset generates in terms of sales value.
+The larger the total asset turnover, the larger will be the income on each shilling invested in the assets of the business.

 5. Sales to capital employed ratio